KamalSinghKhanna/KamalSinghKhanna/README.md

 ### About Me 🚀

-🔭 I'm an open source enthusiast and trying to learn devops.
+🔭  I like  open source projects sometimes and trying to learn devops, full stack.

-### 💻 I’m currently working as
-CommunityClassroom Campus Leader.

 ### 🌱 I'm currently studying
 Data Structures and Algorithms in java and machine learning.